moonglow/FlashForge_Marlin/README.md

 Head on to the [wiki page](https://github.com/tckb/FlashForge_Marlin/wiki) to find more details on flashing the firmware, building from source etc.

+## Supported platforms:

+The scripts are written to work well with the following platforms -

+ - macOS
+ - GNU/Linux

 ## Supported printers:

 - DreamerNX